NSF Research Experiences for Undergraduates Summer 2019

 The following are new papers from our 2019 Mathematics REU Summer Program:

-- E. Eckels, S. Jin, A. Ledoan, and B. Tobin, Linnik’s large sieve and the L1 norm of exponential sums, preprint.
+- E. Eckels, S. Jin, A. Ledoan, and B. Tobin, Linnik’s large sieve and the L1 norm of exponential sums, submitted for publication.

-- M. Brown, M. Jiang, C. Yang, and J. Wang, Modeling cholera transmission under disease control measures, preprint.
+- M. Brown, M. Jiang, C. Yang, and J. Wang, Modeling cholera transmission under disease control measures, submitted for publication.

 - N. Tabassum, C. Valenti, and J. Wang, A multi-scale model for cholera dynamics, preprint.

-- S. B. Allan, J. Kim, G. Michajlyszyn, R. Nichols, and D. Rung, Explicit Krein resolvent identities for singular Sturm–Liouville operators with applications to Bessel operators, preprint.
+- S. B. Allan, J. Kim, G. Michajlyszyn, R. Nichols, and D. Rung, Explicit Krein resolvent identities for singular Sturm–Liouville operators with applications to Bessel operators, submitted for publication.

 - Wednesday, June 12, 2019: Our first group dinner with REU mentors and students at Big River Grille & Brewing Works in Downtown Chattanooga.
 Our group photo at the dinner.

 - Thursday, June 20, 2019: A little rest and relaxation.
 Undergraduate researchers from our Mathematics REU Summer Program will get together with others from the UTChattSat, ICompBIO, and URaCE URAP Programs in Benwood Auditorium (room EMCS 230, 6:30 PM) for a screening of The Most Unknown, an epic documentary film that sends nine scientists to extraordinary parts of the world to uncover the answers to some of humanity’s biggest questions.
 The central theme is communication.
 Many thanks to Dr. Daniel Loveless from the Department of Electrical Engineering for organizing this fun event.

 - Wednesday, July 3, 2019: 2019 Pops on the River Independence Day celebration, Coolidge Park.
 Entertainment will start at 5:00 PM, Chattanooga Symphony and Opera at 8:00 PM, and fireworks at 9:45 PM.